avinash25mis/Spring-boot-H2/README.md

-# A framework with quick start  spring boot with H2 database integrated for initial web application level POC,  it includes user management , basic authenticaion , Global Exception Handeling
+# A structural framework with quick start  spring boot integrated with H2 (in memory database) for  web application level POC,  it includes user management , basic authenticaion , Global Exception Handeling